- Bachelor's Degree Completion

 * Students interested in being considered for nursing should complete four years of mathematics and natural science.

-Regis College welcomes applicants for admission without regard to race, color, religious affiliation, national or ethnic origin, or learning or physical disability.
+Regis welcomes applicants for admission without regard to race, color, religious affiliation, national or ethnic origin, or learning or physical disability.

-A final high school transcript and an official indication of graduation must be received by the Office of Admission no later than July 15.
-Failure to submit these documents may result in the student’s acceptance being rescinded and cancellation of Financial Aid Award letter.
+A final high school transcript and an official indication of graduation must be received by the Office of Undergraduate Admission no later than July 15.
+Failure to submit these documents may result in the student’s acceptance being rescinded and cancellation of the Financial Aid Award letter.